iwatakeshi/kawarijs/README.md

 kawarijs
 ========

-A simple sprintf library for Javascript
+A simple sprintf library for Node.js and the browser.

 Majority of the code is from http://www.webtoolkit.info/javascript-sprintf.html